rockstor/rockstor-doc/features.rst

 Email notifications
 -------------------

-Rockstor includes an easy to use Postfix configuration facility to enable email notifications on system events and drive health status.
+Rockstor includes an easy to use Postfix configuration facility to enable :ref:`email_notifications` on system events and drive health status.

 S.M.A.R.T drive monitoring
 --------------------------